Perla Sousi: Education and career

 Sousi was born in 1984 in Athens.
 After a 2005 bachelor's degree in mathematics from the University of Patras, she first came to the University of Cambridge in 2006 for Part III of the Mathematical Tripos.
 After study in 2006 and 2007 in France at the École normale supérieure (Paris) and the French Institute for Research in Computer Science and Automation (Inria), she completed her Ph.D. at Cambridge in 2011.
 Her dissertation, Collisions and detection for random walks and Brownian motion, was supervised by James R. Norris.

 She continued at Cambridge as a Junior Research Fellow of Emmanuel College from 2011 to 2014, while also doing postdoctoral research in 2012 at the Mathematical Sciences Research Institute in Berkeley, California.
-She became a Fellow of Emmanuel College and a research associate of DPMSS in 2014.
+She became a Fellow of Emmanuel College and a research associate of DPMMS in 2014.
 A readership at Cambridge was established in 2019, and she was made a full professor in 2024.